Kwon770/instagram-clone/document/basic-prisma.md

 }
 ```

-## Using Prisma from graphql resolver
+## Using Prisma from GraphQL resolver

 ```js
 import { prisma } from "../../../../generated/prisma-client";